xyproto/cxx/README.md

 * Tests are expected to end with `_test.cpp` and will be ignored when building `main.cpp`.
 * See the `hello` example in the `examples` directory for the suggested directory structure.
 * For now, *Sakemake* is only meant to be able to build executables, not libraries.
+* The dependency discovery is reasonably fast, the compilation itself still takes the longest.
+Not to speak of the time it can take to discover build flags for some C++ libraries and features manually.

 ## Suggested directory structure